 - Applicants must also fulfill any additional requirements the department specifies at the time of application.

-- Two letters of recommendation: Preference is for both letters to be from professional recommenders (work supervisors and managers).
-However, your application will be considered if one is academic (i.e., faculty).
+- Two letters of Recommendation: Preference is for both recommenders to be industry contacts (current or past work supervisors and managers of engineering positions).
+However, your application will be considered if one recommender is academic contact (faculty).

-Applications are accepted and processed throughout the year on an ongoing basis for Fall, Spring, and Summer terms.
-Once admitted, students may enroll in the next available 8-week mini-session.
+Applications are accepted throughout the year on an ongoing basis for Fall, Spring, and 8-week Summer

 The University of Nebraska does not discriminate based on race, color, ethnicity, national origin, sex, pregnancy, sexual orientation, gender identity, religion, disability, age, genetic information, veteran status, marital status, and/or political affiliation in its programs, activities, or employment.